Marginalia

 weak_combined = shared >= 1 and (title_sim > 0.25 or embedding_sim > 0.60)

-No hallucination.
+No model variance.
 No scores shifting between runs.
 Labels come from the most specific shared concept.

 Redundancy Detection